t886515/hratx-unity-scripting/README.md

 - *floats* for our spawn rate, column min, column max, time since last spawned, and spawn x position
 - Lastly we need to reference our `GameObject` columnPrefab, columns, and our `Vector2` pool position
 - This script will contain two void functions `Start` and `Update`
 - Start will initialize our game object column pool as an array.
-Then we need to loop over our aray and `Instantiate` each column passing our prefab, positions, and a `Quaternion.identity` as arguments.
+Then we need to loop over our aray and `Instantiate` each column passing our prefab, positions, and a `Quaternion.identity` as arguments
 - Update will increment our time since last spawned by `Time.deltaTime` every time we update.
 It will also check if our GameController.gameOver value is false, and if our time since last spawned is greater than our spawn rate.
 If true, then we will reset our time since last spawned to 0, we will create a random spawn y position variable with `Random.Range`, we will take the current item in our columns array and `transform.position` with our random y postion, and defined x position.
 We then increment our current column, and if your current column is greater or equal to our pool size then we reset our curren column to 0

 ### GameController.cs